FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/appendix/quantity_driven_pricing_strategies.md

 Typically, higher usage tiers feature lower unit prices, offering users the advantage of reduced unit costs as their usage expands.
 Additionally, quantity-dependent pricing may include a **free-tier**, a special price tier designed for an introductory usage level.

 Two common quantity-dependent pricing strategies are volume-based pricing and tier-based pricing.
-While both strategies reset the count of charged units at the beginning of each interval, they differ in how charges are categorized into different price tiers:
+While both strategies reset the count of charged units at the beginning of each billing period, they differ in how charges are categorized into different price tiers:

-* **volume-based pricing:** This strategy adjusts unit prices based on the total usage within a specific interval, affecting all charges within that interval.
+* **volume-based pricing:** This strategy adjusts unit prices based on the total usage within a specific billing period, affecting all charges within it.
 Customers benefit from reduced unit costs as their overall usage increases.
 * **tier-based pricing:** In tier-based pricing, unit prices change as the number of charged units increases.
 You are charged for the consumed quantity within each tier based on the associated unit price for each tier.

 For better comprehension, please refer to the sample price-tiers configuration and UC scenarios, provided in Fictional Use Case scenarios.